Living Donor Kidney Transplant

 - Have two normal-functioning kidneys

-- Be willing to undergo a series of physical exams and tests, including: Chest X-ray, Electrocardiogram, Blood studies, CT scan (with contrast dye), Urine studies
+- Be willing to undergo a series of physical exams and tests, including: Chest X-ray, Electrocardiogram, Blood studies, CT scan, Urine studies

 - Undergo a social service and psychological evaluation